CanonicalLtd/maas-docs/en/api.md

 all of them.
 To request multiple subnets, this parameter must be repeated in the request with each value.

-Note that this replaces the legacy 'networks' constraint in MAAS 1.x.
+Note that this replaces the legacy \'networks\' constraint in MAAS 1.x.

 **not\_subnets** (*String*): Optional.
 Subnets that must NOT be linked to the machine.

-See the 'subnets' constraint documentation above for more information about how each subnet can be specified.
+See the \'subnets\' constraint documentation above for more information about how each subnet can be specified.

 If multiple subnets are specified, the machine must NOT be associated